sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 ------ my_string_dependency_injection.dart

-(together with some additional files/directories that are not specific to the MVI architecture)
+(together with some additional files/directories that are not specific to the MVVM Clean + Bloc architecture)

-which reflects the chosen design pattern MVI.
+which reflects the chosen design pattern "MVVM Clean + Bloc".

 ## Testing
 This Flutter app needs to be tested on both Android and iOS devices with the following